 The Grandmaster approached Loki, and proposed a game.
 If he won, the Grandmaster would be given the Mind Gem.
 If Loki won, he would be told the location of the Seventh Gem.
 At first, Loki tried to gain the location using the Gems he already possessed.
 The Grandmaster was immune to their power though, protected as he was by the Seventh Gem.
 Thus, Loki eventually accepted his challenge.
 The game was called Worlds and Warriors, a simplified version of an Earth card game.
 Instead of cards, however, actual heroes would be used.
 The Grandmaster choose the Avengers, while Loki was given Ultraforce.
 Due to his membership of both teams, the Black Knight was made the 'wild card.'
 Members of each team were pitted against members of the other.
 The Avengers, for their part, were told it was in order to stop Loki, and to save the Black Knight, while Ultraforce were told that the Avengers were part of an invading force.
 The various battles ended in stalemates however, and Loki, claiming that he had only played not to lose, claimed victory.
 The Grandmaster, still in the thrall of the Seventh Gem, revealed Sersi to Loki.
 She would never have been able to get close to him were it not for the diversion.
 Launching herself at him, she was able to separate him from the Gems before he could act.
 Free at last to reunite with its brothers, the Seventh Gem released Sersi from its power.
-Reuniting with the six other Gems, they were rendered entirely sentient, anthropomorphizing into something calling itself Nemesis.
+Reuniting with the six other Gems, they were rendered entirely sentient, enabling themselves to anthropomorphize into something calling itself Nemesis.

 Nemesis proclaimed a desire to create, and, joining elements from both the Avengers and Ultaforce's worlds, created an amalgam universe.
 There were too many conflicting elements though, and when Topaz of the Ultraverse made physical contact with Loki, elements from two wildly different continua, the structure snapped.

-In her panic, Nemesis teleported to the Ultra's Earth, and intended to continue creating there, even if it meant the destruction of the world that was there already.
+In her panic, Nemesis teleported to the Ultra's Earth, and intended to continue creating there, even if it meant the destruction of the world that already existed there.
 The six other Gems were resisting her though, for the being called Nemesis lacked the controlling influence that was needed to unite them.
 The Avengers and Ultraforce joined forces to stop her.
 Creating a diversion, they attacked her together, allowing the Black Knight to get close enough to separate the Gems once more.
-In the resulting explosion, the Avengers are returned to their Earth, while Ultraforce, Sersi, and the Black Knight returns to the Ultraverse.
+In the resulting explosion, the Avengers are returned to their Earth, while Ultraforce, Sersi, and the Black Knight return to the Ultraverse.
 In time however, the two Avengers found a way to return to their Earth, but not before traveling back in time to the era of the Crusades, where they fought the man who would become Exodus.

 Due to Sprite's attempt to become a human, Sersi lives for a time in New York, where she plans parties for a living.
 She cannot remember her origin as an Eternal, or her powers.
 She is hired by Druig, currently deputy Prime Minister of Vorozheika, to publicize this small former Soviet republic by organizing a party at the Vorozheikan embassy.
-After the party is saved via the efforts of Mark Curry (who temporarily regained his powers, though means unknown even to him), and Iron Man, Iron Man questions Sersi about registering, as she was a former Avenger.
+After the party is saved via the efforts of Mark Curry (who temporarily regained his powers, through means unknown even to him), and Iron Man, Iron Man questions Sersi about registering, as she was a former Avenger.
 Sersi is shown to be perplexed by what he means, and Iron Man later is confounded when he finds that there are no longer any records of Sersi in the Avengers database.

-If the Eternal known as Sprite is to be believed, the Eternals' memories of their history and lives are actually a complex illusion on his part (a possible retcon of the Eternals' origin, and Sersi is actually much closer to a million years old instead of being "just" a few tens of thousands of years old (she has Venus had the Eternal Makkari as an on-again, off-again lover for hundreds of thousands of years now if Sprite's story is true as stated).
-By the end of the series, she decides she wants to resume her normal life, wishing to be neither an Eternal, nor lead the life as an Avenger that is offered to her by Tony Stark.
+If the Eternal known as Sprite is to be believed, the Eternals' memories of their history and lives are actually a complex illusion on his part (a possible retcon of the Eternals' origin) and Sersi is actually much closer to a million years old instead of being "just" a few tens of thousands of years old (she has had the Eternal Makkari as an on-again, off-again lover for hundreds of thousands of years if Sprite's story is true as stated).
+By the end of the series, she decides she wants to resume her normal life, wishing to be neither an Eternal, nor lead the life of an Avenger that is offered to her by Tony Stark.

-During the Chaos War Sersi is summoned by Hercules to join his new God Squad.
-To stop Amatsu-Mikaboshi from killing the Gods of the many pantheons of Earth, Hercules' God Squad team includes Venus, Thor, Silver Surfer, Sersi and Daimon Hellstrom.
+During the Chaos War, Sersi is summoned by Hercules to join his new God Squad.
+To stop Amatsu-Mikaboshi from killing the Gods of the many pantheons of Earth.
+Hercules' God Squad team includes Venus, Thor, Silver Surfer, Sersi and Daimon Hellstrom.
 The God Squad fight the forces of Amatsu-Mikaboshi and help Hercules seal him off in a side-continuum of the multiverse.

 Powers and Abilities